midl-dev/midl-website.github.io/staas.md

 A digital currency has many moving parts.
 Nodes communicate using a peer to peer protocol.
 Self-contained execution engines run smart contracts.
 Finality gadgets dabble with byzantine consensus.

 But a fundamental building block is public key cryptography.
 You, the token holder, own a full node.
 The full node preps a string of bits to broadcast to the network.
 You sign these bytes using your private key, and off they go.

 The signing step is a simple process.
 Is it also the most critical in terms of operational security.
 Your keys need to be on a hot piece of silicon that takes unsigned strings and returns signed strings.
 Well architected blockchain ecosystems have come up with a dedicated daemon that does just that - signing.

-This is how we conciliate the two Fundamental Truths: the bulk of the work is done in reliable, redundant, geographically distributed nodes in a cloud platform, but the critical signing operations are done on devies that you control !
+This is how we conciliate the two Fundamental Truths: the bulk of the work is done in reliable, redundant, geographically distributed nodes in a cloud platform, but the critical signing operations are done on devices that you control !

+As we evaluate new cryptocurrencies for inclusion, an important criteria is whether the signing logic is separated into its own process that can be run remotely.